JozanLeClerc/dotfiles/README.md

 `autostart.sh`

 My dwm autostart script that runs once the window manager is initialized.
-It launches some programs and sets some settings.
+It launches some programs.
+Check my dwm build [here](https://github.com/JozanLeClerc/dwm).

 `.vim/`

 Used in vim to config compile C and C++ code of various manner.
-See [About vim](https://github.com/JozanLeClerc/dotfiles#about-vim) for more informations.
+See [About vim](#about-vim) for more informations.

 ## bspwm controls